20 Reasons Why You Visit and Love India Travel

 Trekking is very popular in India.
 Some are – Everest Base Camp Trek, Makalu Base Camp Trek, Annapurna Base Camp, Goecha La Trek, and Gangotri Glacier Trek.

-Chail” is the Himachal, the world’s highest cricket ground at an elevation of 2441 meters above sea level.
-Now that our emotions are moving to a whole new level!.
+Chail” is the Himachal, the world’s highest cricket ground at 2441 meters above sea level.
+Now that our emotions are moving to a whole new level!
 Shimla Manali can be added to your tour.

 The most beautiful sandy beach in India.
-And the most populated island in Andaman.
+And the most populated island in the Andaman.

-The most romantic sea beach in India for couples.
-You can explore the casino, lots of water sports, a night market, etc. This travel tip for every backpacker.
+The most romantic seaside in India for couples.
+You can explore the casino, water sports, a night market, etc. This is a travel tip for every backpacker.

-Apart from the number of languages, India’s culture and heritage are another matter that separates it from the rest of the world.
-As I mentioned earlier, there are many religions in India, and it is known as Hinduism, Buddhism, Jainism, and Sikh birthplace, known as the Indian religion.
+Besides the number of languages, India’s culture and heritage also distinguish it from the rest of the world.
+As I mentioned earlier, there are many religions in India, including Hinduism, Buddhism, Jainism, and Sikhism, which are known as the Indian religions.

-India achieves is India first development in architecture, mathematics, and medicine.
-As evidenced by the Taj MahalZero and Ayurvedic medicine have been discovered.
+India achieved its first development in architecture, mathematics, and medicine.
+As evidenced by the Taj MahalZero and Ayurvedic medicine were discovered.

 incredible india tourism